Filter by Suburb

 Tweed Regional Gallery and Margaret Olley Art Centre

 There’s always something new to discover at the Tweed Regional Gallery, housed in a large, modern, architecturally award-winning building with views to Wollumbin/Mount Warning.
-Don’t miss the opportunity to see Claude Monet’s painting Meules, milieu du jour [Haystacks, midday] 1890, currently on loan from the National Gallery of Australia (NGA).
-While you’re there, a meal at the new in-house eats haunt Apex is an absolute non-negotiable.
+While you’re there, a meal at in-house eats haunt Apex is an absolute non-negotiable.
 With a stunning outlook and design to reflect the vista, indulge in a unique combo of rustic French patisserie goodies and modern cafe plates with a very ‘now’ pan-Asian twist.
 Add a cocktail and instant happy place.

 Where: 2 Mistral Road, South Murwillumbah